I will only do CR/NC grade option.

 Use something more detailed ...
 "Software Developer for a Compiler Tool -- CodeTest "

-(Do not put the company name in the title.)
+(Do not put the company name or your specific job title in the title.)

 For the brief description, include a summary of the material